-I’ve been wanting the Queen Bee, from Hot Octopuss (who I love!), ever since I saw the prototype last Eroticon.
-H.O. listened to their consumers and created a toy for vulvas using the same “PulsePlate” technology as their revolutionary Pulse toys for penis-owners.
+I’ve been wanting the Queen Bee from Hot Octopuss (who I love), ever since I saw the prototype last Eroticon.
+With the Queen Bee, HO have created a toy for vulvas using the same “PulsePlate” technology as their revolutionary Pulse for penis-owners.

 In their words: “Unlike conventional sex toys, the Queen Bee uses a ‘piston’-type mechanism in order to generate extremely deep and rumbly oscillations.”
 Basically, it oscillates rather than vibrates.

 Now, I am a lover of broad clitoral stimulation – pinpoint does it for me sometimes, but I have to be careful with it as it can cross into being painful really quickly.
 Toys with big heads that stimulate the whole clitoris and vulva are really where it’s at for me.
 There’s a reason the original Doxy is my favourite thing in the world, folks.

 My experience with the Queen Bee each time I’ve used it was one of a slow-build orgasm.
 This isn’t a “get me off in 2 minutes from cold so I can sleep” toy, but more of a “luxurious, long, slow session that ends with an orgasm so explosive my partner can hear it from the other end of the house” toy.
 I love it.
 It’s staying in the little pile of toys I reach for regularly.

 My Ratings (all scores out of 5★)

 The Queen Bee retails for £119 from Hot Octopuss directly.
 I do think it’s quite expensive and generally struggle to justify the cost of toys that are over £100.
 Don’t forget you can use my exclusive code, CK10, for 10% off before the end of December!